inbo/tutorials/content/tutorials/git_authentication/index.md

 `.gitignore`
 file](https://github.com/inbo/checklist/blob/main/inst/generic_template/gitignore)
 for this purpose.
-This is one of the many things that the `checklist` package will take care off for you.
+This is one of the many things that the `checklist` package will take care of for you.
 It is therefore good practice to use the `checklist` package to set up your RStudio projects for either R packages or regular R code projects.
 We refer to the [`checklist` package documentation](https://inbo.github.io/checklist/) for further